 Unfortunately, the history of mega projects in the US and around the world is not reassuring.
 They tend to exceed their original budgets, come on stream later than anticipated and prove their original projections to have been exaggerated.
 Boston’s Central Artery Project, otherwise known as the Big Dig, is a dismal example.
 Although estimated to open in 1998, the project was not completed until 2007.
 Its cost, which had been estimated at $2.4 billion, soared (including interest payments) to an estimated $24 billion.

-The history of mega projects in the US and around the world is not reassuring.
 The case of Denver International Airport, the last airport to be built in the United States, also provides important insights into the nature of the problem.
 Originally estimated at $1.5 billion, DIA ended up costing almost $5 billion (p.
 5) and opened 16 months late due largely to the implementation of an untested large scale automated baggage system.
 Moreover, actual traffic was considerably less than forecast.
 The problem lay not in the ambitions of the city’s decision makers, but in a failure to recognize the technological risks and to prepare for changing circumstances and a lack of accountability.

 Fortunately, not all mega projects suffer disastrous outcomes and important lessons from such cases can help ensure that a project will achieve and even exceed its original objectives.